Paying for services and buying items through the internet has become so much easier in Zimbabwe.

 This list is not conclusive and we’d love to get other suggestions in the comments that can be used by everyone trying to buy ZESA online.

 The State’s own mobile operator NetOne was given first preference on mobile distribution of ZESA tokens years ago through its mobile money service, OneWallet.
-This is probably OneWallet’s strongest value added service and if you have a NetOne line you can still access it to buy your ZESA from anywhere.
+This was probably OneMoney’s strongest value added service and if you have a NetOne line you can still access it to buy your ZESA from anywhere.

 This is also a web based platform with a single focus – Prepaid ZESA electricity.
 Payment options are EcoCash and TeleCash which probably refemcts the problem they were trying to solve – the absence of a direct ZESA/EcoCash integration.